RashiSah/RashiSah.github.io/about.md

 permalink: /about/
 ---

 Hello!
 Myself Rashi.
-I’m pursuing my Bachelor's degree in Computer Science from National Institute of technology, Hamirpur.
+I’m pursuing my Bachelor's degree in Computer Science from National Institute of Technology, Hamirpur.
 I like travelling, reading, listening to music, spending hours reading stuff on Quora.
 I love music and photography as well.
 I am passionate for programming.
 It is bringing a great change worldwide, technology is changing the face of education.